freeman-lab/hxdx/README.md

 }
 ```

-Then just connect a top-level component function and the store
+Then just render your top-level component using the store

 ```javascript
 var app = function (state) {